Discord: Evolution

-In September 2021, Google sent cease and desist notices to the developers of two of the most popular music bots used on Discord—Groovy and Rythm—which were used on an estimated 36 million servers in total.
+In September 2021, Google sent cease and desist notices to the developers of two of the most popular music bots used on Discord—Groovy and Rythm—which were used on an estimated 36 million servers.
 These bots allowed users to request and play songs in a voice channel, taking the songs from YouTube ad-free.
 Two weeks later, Discord partnered with YouTube to test a "Watch Together" feature, which allows Discord users to watch YouTube videos together.

 Citron posted mockup images of Discord around the proposed Web3 principles with integrated cryptocurrency and non-fungible token support in November 2021, leading to criticism from its user base.
-Citron later stated that "We [...] want to clarify we have no plans to ship it at this time."
+Citron later said, "We [...] want to clarify we have no plans to ship it at this time."

-The CNIL fined Discord €800,000 in November 2022 for being in violation of the European Union's General Data Protection Regulation (GDPR).
-The violations found by CNIL were that the application would continue to run in the background after it was closed and would not disconnect the user from a voice chat, as well as allowing users to create passwords that only consist of six characters.
+The CNIL fined Discord €800,000 in November 2022 for violating the European Union's General Data Protection Regulation (GDPR).
+The violations CNIL found were that the application would continue to run in the background after it was closed and would not disconnect the user from a voice chat, as well as allowing users to create passwords of only six characters.

+Recent

 In early 2023, Discord was used to publish classified United States documents in one of the most significant intelligence leaks in recent history.
-The documents, distributed on a Minecraft Discord server as photos, detailed the state of the Russo-Ukrainian war, surveillance of allied and adversarial nations, and indicated cracks in alliances with nations aligned with the United States.
+The documents, distributed on a Minecraft Discord server as photos, detailed the state of the Russo-Ukrainian war, surveillance of allied and adversarial nations, and cracks in alliances with nations aligned with the United States.

 In August 2023, Discord cut 4% of its staff, laying off 40 employees as part of a restructuring effort.
-On December 5, 2023, Discord revamped their mobile app for iOS and Android devices.
-They added new features such as dark mode for OLED screens, voice messages, and new icons.
+On December 5, Discord revamped its mobile app for iOS and Android devices.
+It added features such as dark mode for OLED screens, voice messages, and new icons.

-After a fivefold increase in employees between 2020 and 2024, the company laid off 17%, or 170 employees, in January 2024.
+After a fivefold increase in employees between 2020 and 2024, Discord laid off 17%, or 170 employees, in January 2024.